-The small data global regularity problem for SMCF was considered in our previous work \cite{Li} where we proved Euclidean planes are stable under SMCF for small perturbations in some $W^{k,q}\cap H^k$ spaces with some $q\in(1,2)$.
-In this work, we aim to remove the $W^{k,q}$ smallness assumption of \cite{Li} when $n\ge 3$.
-Our main theorem is as follows.
+The small data global regularity problem for SMCF was initiated in our previous work \cite{Li} where we proved Euclidean planes are stable under SMCF for small transversal perturbations in some $W^{2,q}\cap H^k$ space with some $q\in(1,2)$.
+In this work, our first aim is to remove the $W^{2,q}$ smallness and transversal assumption of \cite{Li} when $n\ge 3$.
+Our second aim is to provide a complete picture of long time dynamics of small solutions, especially determining what the set of asymptotic states is.
+The main theorem is as follows.